Traveling is fantastic, but things can go wrong.

-Use good quality packing cubes that are not mesh.
+Use good quality packing cubes.

 Use the raised luggage racks hotel rooms provide to keep your bags off the floor.

 Also never put your bags on the bed when you arrive.
-Firstly luggage is dirty, and also if there are bedbugs, the safest place is the bathroom floor.
+Firstly the luggage is dirty, and also if there are bedbugs, the safest place is the bathroom floor.

 Remember bedbugs are not choosy.
-You may be three, four or five star standard, and you can still get bedbugs.
+You may be three, four or five-star standard, and you can still get bedbugs.
 From your luggage on a plane, a seat, the trunk/boot of a taxi, or even the suite of a room.